-2016 saw the biggest shake up to NUTS in recent memory, with the implementation of a new proposal system and launch of a season of plays in Semester 2.
-Through this unpreceidented organisation, NUTS fostered high numbers of participation to walk the walk we always knew we wcould.
+2016 saw the implementation of a new proposal system and launch of a season of plays in Semester 2.
+Through this unpreceidented organisation, NUTS fostered high numbers of participation to walk the walk we always knew we could.

 But what were some of the acolades for 2016?

 NUTS saw a steep rise in new members; there were numerous acting and crew debuts, much thanks to new shout-out initiatives through interest data collected during O-Week.
 Almost every production saw at least a quater of new members involved on or behind stage, and loving every minute of it.

 We saw a large rise in profits through the success of our productions, much due to inventive and hard fought publicity campaigns.
 The utilisation of graphic design and varying forms of social media captured the attention of internal and external entities which gave much deserved attention to our little society.
 Even the Vice-Chancelor saw our production of War Crimes!

 "NUTS is not an impermanency for any of us, because together we made it.
 We are it.
 The efforts members have made this year will ripple for years to come.
 Their legacy, their drive, the manner in which they have sewn this society into your very hearts, has been noticed by the powers that be - to the point where not only NUTS was named Arc Club of the Year, but we are being sought to collaborate with external entities by UNSW.
 If NUTS were about to compete for a grad. job it’d be laughed out the door for having fudged its resume – so bloody damn dastardly have our feats been."